Make Believe Ballroom (film): Cast

-Musicians featured as themselves in the film included Frankie Laine, The King Cole Trio, Toni Harper, Jack Smith, Kay Starr, The Sportsmen, Charlie Barnet, Jimmy Dorsey, Jan Garber, Pee Wee Hunt, Gene Krupa, and Ray McKinley.
+Musicians featured as themselves in the film included Jimmy Dorsey, Gene Krupa, Charlie Barnet, Ray McKinley, Frankie Laine, The King Cole Trio, Toni Harper, Jack Smith, Kay Starr, The Sportsmen, Jan Garber, and Pee Wee Hunt.

 Background

 The film's concept dated back to 1932 and Al Jarvis, a disc jockey at radio station KFWB in Los Angeles, California.
 His daily program, "The World's Largest Make Believe Ballroom", featured popular recordings accompanied by relevant remarks about each one.
 In 1935, Martin Block began a similar program on WNEW in New York City, with the title shortened to "Make Believe Ballroom".